CGAL 6.0.1 - 2D Straight Skeleton and Polygon Offsetting

 2. Instantiate the polygon offset builder passing in the straight skeleton as a parameter.

-3. Call Polygon_offset_builder_2::construct_offset_contours() passing the desired offset distance and an output iterator that can store a boost::shared_ptr of Container instances into a resulting sequence (typically, a back insertion iterator)
+3. Call Polygon_offset_builder_2::construct_offset_contours() passing the desired offset distance and an output iterator that can store a std::shared_ptr of Container instances into a resulting sequence (typically, a back insertion iterator)

 The resulting sequence of offset contours can contain both outer and inner contours.
 Each offset hole (inner offset contour) would logically belong in the interior of some of the outer offset contours.
 However, this algorithm returns a sequence of contours in arbitrary order and there is no indication whatsoever of the parental relationship between inner and outer contours.